seia-soto/embeddable-wg/README.md

 dev.flags |= wg.WGDEVICE_HAS_PUBLIC_KEY;
 ```

-The class wrapper automates this.
-However, it's safe to use binding directly if you want to implement more efficient method.
+While the class wrapper automates this process, it is also safe to use the binding directly if you need to implement a more efficient method.

 ### Address families and IP format

-The address family describes what type of the IP address you'll use.
+The address family describes the type of IP address that will be used.
 We provide `AF_INET` and `AF_INET6` from the binding source instead of hard-coding the values.
-Each of them refers IPv4 and IPv6.
+Each of these constants refers to IPv4 and IPv6, respectively.

 ```typescript
 import {wg} from 'embeddable-wg'